Prince George's County Sheriff's Office: 2012–present: Accreditation

-2012–present

-In 2014, Melvin High was elected to another term as sheriff.
+In 2014, Melvin High was elected to another term as sheriff, and died in office in 2022.

 In late 2015, the PGSO received Ford Taurus Police Interceptors for use in its vehicular fleet.

+In mid-2016, the PGSO acquired a Lenco BearCat armored car.

 In 2018, the PGSO became nationally accredited for the first time by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA) after more than 18 years of attempting to obtain accreditation.
 The PGSO's CALEA Team was officially notified of the award on March 24, 2018 in Dallas, Texas.
 The PGSO's sheriff was awarded the certificate of accreditation by the CALEA Executive Director, Mr. W. Craig Hartley Jr.

 Organization

 The sheriff is elected by the citizens of Prince George's County.
 The rank structure of the remaining members of the Sheriff's Office is, like many U.S. law enforcement agencies, modeled after the U.S. military.
-The ranks of student deputy through corporal are non-competitive.
-Sergeant through captain are competitive.
-The ranks of major, lieutenant colonel (Assistant Sheriff), and colonel (Chief Assistant Sheriff) are appointed by, and serve at the discretion of the sheriff.
+The ranks of student deputy through corporal are non-competitive, while sergeant through captain are competitive.
+The ranks of major, assistant sheriff, and chief assistant sheriff are appointed by, and serve at the discretion of the sheriff.

-The PGSO is divided into three bureaus:
+The PGSO is divided into three bureaus: court, field, and administration.

 Headquarters

-The Prince George's County Sheriff's Office's headquarters was located at the county seat of Upper Marlboro until 2000, when Sheriff Alonzo D. "Al" Black II, moved it to the nearby town of Largo where it remained until August 2008.
+The Prince George's County Sheriff's Office's headquarters was located at the county seat of Upper Marlboro until 2000, when Sheriff Alonzo D. Black II, moved it to the nearby town of Largo where it remained until August 2008.
 His successor, Sheriff Michael A. Jackson returned the office headquarters to Upper Marlboro, near the Depot Pond, where it remains today.
-He was succeeded by Sheriff Melvin C. High in 2010, who was subsequently re-elected in 2014, and passed away in office in 2022.
+He was succeeded by Sheriff Melvin C. High in 2010, who was subsequently re-elected in 2014, and died in office in 2022.
+The current sheriff, D.B.
+Carr, continues to utilize the same facility.